carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 ~~~
 {: .output}

-The full list of parameters you can incorporate in your downloads can be obtained by typing:
+The full list of parameters to incorporate in your downloads can be obtained by typing:
 ~~~
 $ ncbi-genome-download --help
 ~~~